 CustomControlContext class

-The callback object handed to a custom control’s Initialize.
+The callback object passed to a custom control’s Initialize.
 Holds the connection back into the framework — used to deserialize designer-set property values, request repaints, create timers, and move the keyboard focus between elements the control has drawn.

 Custom controls store the CustomControlContext in a private field (typically called ControlContext) so that they can call back into the framework at any point after Initialize has returned.
-The form-class counterpart CustomFormContext extends this surface with Show and Close.
+The form-class counterpart CustomFormContext extends this with Show and Close.

 Private Sub OnInitialize(ByVal Ctx As CustomControls.CustomControlContext) _